kaspar-p/types-of-ants/docs/design/v1.0/design.md

 ### Repository

 Everything regarding this project will stay in this Github repository, exactly the same.
 The structure of the repo will change dramatically.
-There are at least three separate packages, each will be a top-level directory.
+There are some separate packages, each will be a top-level directory.

 ### Website